Digital banks and the evolution of banking in Latin America

 Something that has driven the evolution of digital banks is the fact that neobanks and fintech companies conceived as service providers for individuals have started expanding their business model to target the corporate sector.

-Small and medium-sized companies are increasingly being targeted by these players, who are attracting new users by offering a variety of services, from banking transactions and working capital loans to advances against receivables.
+Small and medium-sized companies are in the sights of these players, which try to attract attention by offering different solutions: from banking transactions and credit for working capital to prepayment of receivables.

 This expanded focus of digital banks to business customers, particularly of this type, makes sense in the Brazilian scenario.
-According to the Business Map from the 2nd four-month period of 2021, Brazil has over 18.4 million active registered businesses, 57.4% of which are sole-proprietor micro-enterprises (MEIs).
-Furthermore, MEIs represented 77.7% of all the businesses opened in the period in question.
+According to the Business Map from the XNUMXnd four-month period of XNUMX, Brazil has over XNUMX million active registered businesses, XNUMX% of which are sole-proprietor micro-enterprises (MEIs).
+Furthermore, MEIs represented XNUMX% of all the businesses opened in the period in question.